Carlo Carpioni

-Carlo Carpioni was an Italian painter.
+Carlo Carpioni was a Venetian painter.
 He was the son of Giulio Carpioni.
 He was born about the middle of the 17th century.
 He was educated by his father, after whose style he painted a few pictures, but he is better known by his portraits.
 In the Council-chamber at Vicenza and in the convent of the Servîtes at Monte Berico there are some groups of portraits of magistrates, which show an ingenious and elevated imagination.